Novum/vkQuake/error_reporting_howto.md

 -  Windows MSYS2 for either `x64` or `arm64` : Debug information is already built-in the `vkQuake.exe` file.

 - Linux :
-   - Using the Appimage build: the archive contains `vkquake.debuginfo` that will be used for post-mortem analysis.
+   - Using Appimage : Extract the original executable `vkquake` from the .AppImage itself using the following command : `./vkQuake-<version>-x86_64.AppImage --appimage-extract`.
+That executable have Debug information included.
-   - Using either `Meson` or `Makefile` builds : Debug information is already built-in the `vkquake` executable.
+   - Using either `Meson` or `Makefile` builds : Debug information is included in the `vkquake` executable.

 - MacOS :
-   - `vkquake.dSYM` directory contains the Debug information that will be used for post-mortem analysis, and should be put at the same place where the `vkquake` exeutable is.
+   - `vkquake.dSYM` directory contains the Debug information that will be used for post-mortem analysis, and should be put at the same place where the `vkquake` executable is.

 ## Extracting file+line information from in-game vkQuake fatal errors :